meetkhatu/HireQuest/submission.md

 - **Modern, responsive design** with minimal and accessible UI
 - **Subtle animations** and visual polish using Framer Motion

-My goal while building this was to create an intuitive end-to-end user experience that's not only visually pleasing but also responsive and accessible across all screen sizes.
+My goal while building this was to create an intuitive end-to-end user experience that's not only visually pleasing but also responsive and tried to make it accessible across all screen sizes.

 ---

-## Getting Started
+## How to run the Project locally

 ### Install Dependencies